Creating custom reports

 The following fields are available within the expression wizard, some of which are required and others are optional, depending on the type of calculation you need:

-Filter variable (optional) - if you are looking at the data (or a subset of it), you can choose a Filter field, for example, the demographic variables or categorical variables in your data.
-This is an optional filtering if you want to calculate something for a specific category in your data, e.g. a specific job role.
+Filter variable (optional) – if you are looking at the data (or a subset of it), you can choose a filter field, such as demographic or categorical variables in your data.
+Use it when you want to calculate something for a particular category in your data, for example a specific job role.

-Selected variable - the data columns (numerical variable) you would like to perform the calculation on, e.g. total salary, value points, or adjusted pay gap.
+Selected variable – the data columns (numerical variable) you would like to perform the calculation on, such as total salary, value points, or adjusted pay gap.

-Aggregate configuration (required) - select the type of calculations to be performed on your selected variable.
-For example, you can choose to calculate the average, percentiles, min, or max of the total salary.
+Aggregate configuration (required) – choose the type of calculations to be performed on your selected variable.
+For instance, you can calculate the average, percentiles, minimum, or maximum of the total salary.

 Template expression wizard

-Once you have completed the expression wizard, click Add to text to automatically copy the calculation into your text field.
-Preview the expression within your text to ensure it is a valid and meaningful expression.
-Click Save Changes to close the creation process.
+Once you have completed the expression wizard, click Add to text to automatically copy the calculation to your text field.
+Preview the expression within your text to ensure it is valid and meaningful.
+Click Save changes to close the creation process.

 Saving your custom report as a new template for re-use

-Once you've created your custom report, you have the option to save it as a template for future use, allowing you to quickly apply the same structure to other datasets.
+Once you have created your custom report, you can save it as a template for future use.
 To do so, simply select Edit or create template from the options menu, as illustrated in the following picture:

 Options menu

-This will enable you to easily reuse the report layout and configurations without having to start from scratch each time.
+This will enable you to quickly apply the same structure to other datasets and easily reuse the report layout and configurations without having to start from scratch each time.
+Note that if a template is not created, the custom report will only be available for the underlying dataset or analysis.